skip to main content

 Description

 OTAN offers courses developed by teachers and experts in the adult education field.
-The courses are generally offered in the Spring and Fall each year and can run anywhere from 5 to 8 weeks.
+The courses are generally online and offered in the Spring and Fall each year and can run anywhere from 5 to 8 weeks.
 Attendance to all online sessions is mandatory and a Certificate of Completion is awarded once projects are submitted in the final meeting.

 Look for announcements for course offerings at the beginning of the Fall and Spring semesters (usually announced in August and November.)